Authentication

 Section titled “Direct Mode Examples”auth: { mode: 'direct', getCredentials: async () => { const token = await oauth.getAccessToken(); return { headers: { 'Authorization': `Bearer ${token}` } }; }}auth: { mode: 'direct', getCredentials: () => ({ headers: { 'X-API-Key': process.env.API_KEY } })}auth: { mode: 'direct', getCredentials: () => ({ cookies: { 'session': getSessionId() } })}UploadistaCloud Mode

 Section titled “UploadistaCloud Mode”UploadistaCloud mode provides automatic JWT token exchange.
 Your backend exchanges credentials with Uploadista Cloud, and the client automatically manages token lifecycle.
+See the Uploadista Cloud Integration Guide for a complete setup walkthrough.

 const client = createUploadistaClient({ storageId: "my-storage", chunkSize: 1024 * 1024,